cosmos/cosmos-sdk/docs/architecture/adr-042-group-module.md

 Any member of a group can submit a proposal for a group account to decide upon.
 A proposal consists of a set of `sdk.Msg`s that will be executed if the proposal passes as well as any metadata associated with the proposal.

-Proposals are stored as part of the `proposalTable` using the `Proposal` type.
-The `proposal_id` is an auto-increment integer.

 ```proto
 message Proposal {